wpwing-dev/wpwing-table-of-contents-block/readme.txt

 = Features =

-* Zero-configuration: Add the "WPWing Table of Contents Block" block to your post and that's it.
+* Zero-configuration: Add the "Table of Contents" block to your post and that's it.
 * Minimal and valid HTML output.
 * No JavaScript added.
 * Designed for Gutenberg.
-* Style "WPWing Table of Contents Block" with Gutenberg's native group styling options.
+* Style "Table of Contents" with Gutenberg's native group styling options.
 * Inherits the style of your theme.

 = Customization =